Firewalld

-firewalld is a firewall management tool for Linux operating systems.
+firewalld, stylized in all lowercase, is a firewall management tool for Linux operating systems.
 It provides firewall features by acting as a front-end for the Linux kernel's netfilter framework. firewalld's current default backend is nftables.
 Prior to v0.6.0, iptables was the default backend.
 Through its abstractions, firewalld acts as an alternative to nft and iptables command line programs.
 The name firewalld adheres to the Unix convention of naming system daemons by appending the letter "d".

 firewalld is written in Python.
 It was intended to be ported to C++, but the porting project was abandoned in January 2015.

+History

+firewalld is a dynamic firewall management tool designed for Linux operating systems, acting as a high-level front-end interface for the Linux kernel's netfilter framework.
+Through its abstraction layer, firewalld serves as a direct alternative to lower-level command-line utilities such as nft and iptables.

+Currently, firewalld's default backend is nftables; prior to version 0.6.0, the utility used iptables as its default backend engine.
+Adhering to Unix naming conventions, the trailing "d" in firewalld designates a system daemon that runs continuously in the background.
+The software is written in Python; an initial plan to rewrite the codebase in C++ was officially abandoned in January 2015.

 Features

 firewalld supports both IPv4 and IPv6 networks and can administer separate firewall zones with varying degrees of trust as defined in zone profiles.
 Administrators can configure Network Manager to automatically switch zone profiles based on known Wi-Fi (wireless) and Ethernet (wired) networks, but firewalld cannot do this on its own.

 Services and applications can use the D-Bus interface to query and configure the firewall. firewalld supports timed rules, meaning the number of connections (or "hits") to a service can be limited globally.
 There is no support for hit-counting and subsequent connection rejection per source IP; a common technique deployed to limit the impact of brute-force hacking and distributed denial-of-service attacks.

 firewalld's command syntax is similar to but more verbose than other iptables front-ends like Ubuntu's Uncomplicated Firewall (ufw).
 The command-line interface allows managing firewall rulesets for protocol, ports, source and destination; or predefined services by name.

 Services are defined as XML files containing port- and protocol-mappings, and optionally extra information like specifying subnets and listing required Kernel helper modules.

 The syntax resembles that of systemd's service files.
 A simple service file for a web server listening on TCP port 443 might look like this: